przemastro/java-restassured-framework-template/README.md

 # javaRestFramework
 Java + TestNG + RestAssured + DynamicReports

-This is a demo version of framework used for Rest API testing.
+This is a demo version of a framework I used for Rest API testing during development of Compliance project for Barclays Investment Bank.
 Created in the Page Object pattern style.
 It is prepared for https://github.com/przemastro/testApp.git application but obviously can be addapted to any application which uses rest api.
 It consists of following:

 Java classes